 Professor Bob Coecke

 I am interested in the Foundations of Physics, in particular the structures involved, with a strong structural bias towards Logic, Order and Category Theory, and their applications e.g. arXiv.
-I am also active on compositional distributional models of natural language meaming e.g. arXiv.
-Some popural writing on my work are `The quantum linguist' and `Quantum mechanical words and mathematical organisms'.
+I am particularly obsessed with alternatives to symbolic reasoning, mostly pictures e.g. arXiv, arXiv, arXiv.
+I am also active on compositional distributional models of natural language meaming e.g. arXiv, arXiv, arXiv, and am even migrating in the direction of understanding our brain.
+Some popular writings on my work are `The quantum linguist' and `Quantum mechanical words and mathematical organisms'.
 Older work includes information domains e.g. arXiv, dynamic epistemic logic e.g. arXiv, and even longer ago, contextual hidden variable models and quantum logic.
-I currently have twenty plus PhD students; links to them are below.
-I jointly lead a multidisciplinary research group, the Quantum Group, which now has 40 plus members.
-More details on my research and links to publications and talks are on my extremely outdated old informal webpage.
+I currently have 20 PhD students, and here are some past MSc and DPhil theses from the group.
+I lead a multidisciplinary research group, the Quantum Group, which now has 50 plus members.
+My papers can be acceced via Google Scholar.
+On the arXiv, you'll find papers in arXiv:quant-ph, arXiv:math as well as in arXiv:CS.

-- [Aug'11] The paper with Raymond Lal underpinning my FQXi grant entitled Time-asymmetry of probabilities versus relativistic causal structure: an arrow of time is now available.
+- [Aug'11] The paper with Raymond Lal underpinning my FQXi grant entitled Time-asymmetry of probabilities versus relativistic causal structure: an arrow of time is now available, and will appear in PRL.

 - [Jul'11] I am retrospectively awarded the title of Professor of Quantum Foundations, Logics and Structures, starting October 2010.

 - [Jun'11] The interdepartmental project "Quantum Nanoscience: Fundamental Physics, Emerging Structures, and Implications for our Ultimate Reality" has now started.
-It involves Computer Science (PI myself, RA Jamie Vicary), Materials (Experiments: PI Andrew Briggs, RA TBC - Theory: PI Simon Benjamin, RA Erik Gauger), Philosophy (PI Chris Timpson, RA Owen Maroney), and Physics (Vlatko Vedral,Dieter Jaksch), and is jointly funded by the CQT in Singapore and JTF.
+It involves Computer Science (PI myself), Materials (Experiments: PI Andrew Briggs, Theory: PI Simon Benjamin), Philosophy (PI Chris Timpson), and is jointly funded by the CQT in Singapore and JTF.

 - [May'11] Our "quantum physics -> natural language processing"-research (cf. this paper and this New Scientist coverage) is the cover feature of this summer's issue of our departments industry newsletter.
 The article is an easy read for those interested.